Carniverous19/helium_analysis_tools/README.md

 The third chart is similar to the beacons by day but is organized by 3000 blocks.
 This could be helpful to show regular behavior even if block times speed up and slow down.
-Remember "time" for the blockhain is based on blocks not days/hours/minutes.
+Remember "time" for the blockchain is based on blocks not days/hours/minutes.
 This chart groups beacon activity in groups of 3000 blocks which would *roughly* correspond to 2 days if blocks are perfectly hitting their 60s interval.
 A sample table is shown below: